 This became clear to me during an exit interview with one of our almost-grads.
 She mentioned how she drives all over with this really significant image tucked away in her trunk.
 Immediately I remembered a clay piece that I created in the “year of the divorce”.
 Painful to sit with, it certainly couldn’t be allowed in my home.
-And so it travelled with me, commuting all over Milwaukee and Waukesha counties.
+And so it traveled with me, commuting all over Milwaukee and Waukesha counties.
 Groceries bumped up against it, art supplies for in-home work perched on top it, and slowly the unfired clay began to crumble, tiny piece by tiny crumb.

 The beauty of that was oddly appealing and comforting to me.
 I hadn’t intentionally hurt this art/messenger.
 I just allowed nature to take its course, much like I’d had to do with the emotional wrenching away from my marriage.
 Finally, as the piece disintegrated, its power over me lessened and I could throw the remains away.

 Once when I bought a car I needed to make snap decisions about the artwork in my old car’s trunk.
 The salesperson wordlessly handed me a huge black garbage bag and I had to choose, in that moment what stayed with me and what was tossed.
 A nearly impossible task for a Libra, I tried to pluck out the art that still spoke to me and throw out the rest.